OctopusDeploy/blog/blog/2023-01/resources-get-started-cloud-migration/index.md

 ## Octopus free tools

 We know customers want to set up deployment pipelines, but there are common barriers to getting started.
 Often, you have a repository you want to deploy.
-To do this, you need to perform scaffolding steps to support the deployment, requiring knowledge of cloud platforms, containers, image repositories, infrastructure as code (IaC), and more.
-Not everyone has the time to learn these technologies and just want a simple deployment with a few clicks of a button.
+To do this, you need to perform scaffolding steps to support the deployment, which requires knowledge of cloud platforms, containers, image repositories, infrastructure as code (IaC), and more.
+Not everyone has the time to learn these technologies and just want a simple deployment in a few clicks.
 To address this, we developed free tools that remove some of the barriers to getting started with modern CI/CD pipelines.

 ### Octopus Workflow Builder

 The [Octopus Workflow Builder](https://octopusworkflowbuilder.octopus.com/#/) was born out of a need to get customers started quickly in a cloud CI/CD workflow.
-The Octopus Workflow Builder populates a GitHub repository with a sample application built with GitHub Actions workflows and configures a hosted Octopus instance with sample deployment projects, demonstrating best practices such as vulnerability scanning and Infrastructure as Code (IaC).
+The Builder populates a GitHub repository with a sample application built with GitHub Actions workflows and configures a hosted Octopus instance with sample deployment projects, demonstrating best practices such as vulnerability scanning and Infrastructure as Code (IaC).

 Also learn why we recommend you should [build with GitHub and deploy with Octopus](https://octopus.com/github).